‘Star Wars: Rebels’ Season 4: New Evidence On Ahsoka’s Return As A Force Wielder

 It looks like Ahsoka will finally make her long-awaited Star Wars: Rebels return come Season 4, at least based on the latest evidence to emerge about the hit animated series.

-In an installment of Rebels Recon, the official Star Wars behind-the-scenes show held on YouTube, a new artwork for Star Wars: Rebels Season 4 teasing an unfortunate fate for Mandalorians was showcased.
+In an installment of Rebels Recon, the official Star Wars behind-the-scenes show held on YouTube, a new artwork for Star Wars: Rebels Season 4 teasing an unfortunate fate for the Mandalorians was showcased.

-As the Star Wars: Rebels Season 4 teaser image was unveiled for fans to get a load of, the music playing in the background was Ahsoka’s theme, as pointed out by Star Wars analyst YouTuber Star Wars HQ.
+As the Star Wars: Rebels Season 4 teaser image was unveiled for fans, the music playing in the background was Ahsoka’s theme, as pointed out by Star Wars analyst YouTuber, Star Wars HQ.

 The show also came out with a clip accompanying the reveal that both new and old faces will be featured in Star Wars: Rebels Season 4.
 Ahsoka was one of the characters featured in the montage.